uwrit/leaf/docs/deploy/README.md

 # Deploying Leaf
 Welcome!
 This page serves as a living document for deploying Leaf to your environment.
-For suggestions, comments, or questions you think we should address, please let us know by commenting here https://github.com/uwrit/leaf/issues/62.
+For suggestions, comments, or questions you think we should address, please feel free to open an issue..

 ## Architecture
 Leaf is designed to be deployed in a standard [three-tier architecture](https://en.wikipedia.org/wiki/Multitier_architecture).
 These tiers are: